EAS Student and Family Expenses

 - Consumable Materials Fee: Annual cost is $30 which covers consumable materials used in Art, Spanish, Math and Science.

 - Fall and End-of-Year Camps: These events are largely covered by grant monies and donations.
-Each student pays a food/supplies fee of $75 for our week at camp in the fall and for our end-of-year camp.
+Each student pays a food/supplies fee of $150 (Fall Camp) and $100 (End-of-Year Camp).

 - Wednesday Electives: EAS offers a large range of elective classes throughout the school year.
 Electives generally fall into three primary categories: (1) Arts & Crafts, (2) Technology, and (3) Sports & Fitness.
 Some classes, facilitated by volunteers, cost nothing or only a nominal fee for supplies needed for the class.
 Other electives offered off campus include such activities as: Indoor Rock Climbing; Bowling; Candy Making; Cake Decorating; Water Sports; Trampoline; Parkour.
 The fees for these activities for an EAS group are much less than what it would cost an individual.
 The average cost for activities of this nature is $45 - $100 for a 6 – 8 week session.